khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

     {!> ../../../docs_src/response_model/tutorial003_05.py!}
     ```

-This will make FastAPI skip the response model generation and that way you can have any return type annotations you need without it affecting your FastAPI application. 🤓
+This will make ReadyAPI skip the response model generation and that way you can have any return type annotations you need without it affecting your ReadyAPI application. 🤓

 ## Response Model encoding parameters